-Bandipur National Park- Wildlife Sanctuary, Tiger Reserve in India
+Indian Tourism: Bandipur National Park- Wildlife Sanctuary, A Tiger Reserve

 About Bandipur National Park- A Wildlife Sanctuary and Tiger Reserve:

 Bandipur National Park was established in the year 1974 as a forest tiger reserve under the 'Project Tiger'.
 It was once the hunting forest of the Maharajas of the Kingdom Of Mysore.
 Bandipur is located in the state of Karnataka.
 It is well known for the varied wildlife species and different biomes covering an area of about 874 Sq.
 Kms.
 The dry deciduous forest is the dominant biome found.
 It is one of the best-managed wildlife parks of India.

 The Bandipur National Park was established mainly with the objective of protecting the endangered species like tigers, elephants and also to protect the overuse of the sandalwood trees spread in this area.